daeyoung0726/api-link-checker/README.md

 ### 1. What is this project?

-**API Link Checker** is a library that allows users to monitor and manage the connectivity status of their configured RESTful APIs.
+**API Link Checker** is a library that allows users to monitor and manage the connectivity status of their configured REST APIs.
 It also provides integration with Swagger, enabling users to navigate directly to specific API documentation in Swagger.
-The configuration data for RESTful APIs is persistently stored as a JSON file on the local file system.
+The configuration data for REST APIs is persistently stored as a JSON file on the local file system.

 ---